| Ch 6 -- The C and C++ Programming Languages

 and arrays.
 An array is a series of data elements of the same type, in which the

+elements are identified by the order (place) within the series.
 You can define complex data structures as well.
 Complex data structures are used

 to gather a number of related data items together under one name.
 A terminal communications